NZAEE Conference 2026

 Registrations and Conference Programme

 We are currently working on the conference programme and registration process and will publish these here soon.
-We're aiming to open registrations by the end of April, but to help you plan your transport options for the conference we can confirm the timing for each day:
+We're aiming to open registrations by the end of April.
+To help with early planning for transport to the conference we can confirm the timing for each day:

 Tuesday 6th October: Conference programme will run from 9am - 5pm